On-line Pick-Freeze Mirror algorithm for Sensitity Analysis: Online estimation of Sobol' indices with Pick-Freeze S.M.D.

 If $\langle \cdot , \cdot \rangle$ denotes the standard Euclidean inner product, the $h$-Bregman divergence $\Dp$ between two probability distributions is defined as

 \begin{rem} A Bregman divergence induces a natural metric associated to $u \in \Delta_q$ while we emphasize that the strong convexity of $h$ induces the following lower bound:

-\end{rem} A (deterministic) mirror descent with a step-size sequence $(\gamma_n){n \ge 1}$ consists of minimizing, from $n$ to $n+1$, the first-order Taylor approximation of $\Phi^a$ penalized by the Bregman divergence.
-The iterative step corresponds to a sequence $(\theta_n){n \ge 1}$:
+\end{rem} A (deterministic) mirror descent with a step-size sequence $(\gamma_n)_{n \ge 1}$ consists of minimizing, from $n$ to $n+1$, the first-order Taylor approximation of $\Phi^a$ penalized by the Bregman divergence.
+The iterative step corresponds to a sequence $(\theta_n)_{n \ge 1}$:

 Equation \eqref{def:MD} defines a general ``proximal'' descent method built using the Bregman divergence $\Dp$ on the function $\Phi^a$.
 When $\Dp$ is replaced by the standard Euclidean distance, this reduces to the standard gradient descent with step-size sequence $(\gamma_n)_{n \ge 1}$.
-A remarkable feature, see \textit{e.g.} \cite{Lan:2012,CGH24}, is that the minimization in \eqref{def:MD} can be made explicit when $\Dp$ is derived from Equation \eqref{def:phi}.
-Using a Lagrangian formulation, one can indeed verify that: